Skip navigation

 Calculation of the stressability

-Taking into account the existing microstructure, the local hardness and the existing residual stresses, a material model for stressability under vibrational stress is being worked on, which can be implemented in the simulation of the process chain with the help of common equivalent stress hypotheses.
-In the future, it should be possible to consider complex microstructures, such as those occurring in carbonitrided surface layers.
+Considering the existing microstructure, local hardness, and residual stresses, we are working on a material model for stressability under vibrational stress.
+This model can be integrated into the simulation of the process chain using common equivalent stress hypotheses.
+Our ultimate goal is to account for complex microstructures, such as those found in carbonitrided surface layers.

 Defect model